davidebarbieri/samwise/docs/Language_Basics.md

    - I'll be on my way now.
 ```

-If the condition of the option is false, all the conditions of the alternatives will be tested, and the first one to evaluate as true will be selected.
+If the option is not available (that is, its condition is false), all the conditions of the alternatives will be tested, and the first one to evaluate as true will be selected.

 ```samwise
 bob: